Yes, you can (and should) start weight training after 40!

-Are you a woman in her 40s or 50s and noticing changes in your body?
-Maybe you’ve gone from slim and toned to squishy almost overnight.
-Maybe your go-to diet and exercise routine are not working this time.
-Or maybe you’ve noticed that the suitcase you used to lift with ease now feels like it’s made of lead.
+Maybe you’ve gone from slim and toned to squishy almost overnight or maybe your go-to diet and exercise routine are not working this time or you’ve noticed that the suitcase you used to lift with ease now feels like it’s made of lead.

 You feel like a stranger in your own body, and you want it to stop.